 All the usual caveats about including a Makefile apply.
-It must be portable (no GNU extensions), use LF line endings and must work correctly with a parallel make: too many authors have written things like clean:
+It must be portable (no GNU extensions), use LF line endings and must work correctly with a parallel make: too many authors have written things like which will start removing the source files whilst pdflatex is working.